Pavilion at Waikiki

 Listings consistently describe self-parking in assigned/covered/guest stalls but never mention valet or attendant services.
 With all MLS entries omitting any valet checkbox, the evidence strongly supports that valet parking is not available at this building.

-I searched for 'parking waitlist', 'waiting list for parking', and similar terms.
-While storage (surfboard/bike) is noted as waitlisted, there is no evidence of a parking waitlist in the public remarks.
+I searched for 'parking waitlist', 'parking waiting list', and similar phrases.
+While storage areas are described as '(waitlisted)', there is no explicit mention of a parking waitlist in the public remarks.

 Multiple remarks reference elevator access control, including a listing that explicitly notes 'keyed elevators' and another mentioning a 'secured elevator ride.'
 This directly supports that the building uses keyed or fob-secured elevators.